- Databases & Warehouses: PostgreSQL, MySQL, Snowflake, BigQuery, Redshift, and more - connect directly to your data infrastructure

 Data Source

-In addition to basic connection settings, the data source entity will hold which tables are accessible to AI agents, context enrichers (tableau, dbt, etc), conversation starters, access control, and moreTables
+In addition to basic connection settings, the data source entity will hold which tables are accessible to AI agents, instructions imported from Git (dbt, Tableau, markdown, etc), conversation starters, access control, and moreTables

 Manage which tables are available to the AI agent by enabling or disabling tables to control visibility, searching for specific tables quickly, reloading the list if your schema changes, and viewing tables that exist but aren’t currently enabled.